google/highwayhash/README.md

 We have verified the bit distribution and avalanche properties of HighwayHash, though new cryptanalysis tools may need to be developed to analyze it.

-## SipHash
+## SipHash-AVX2

-This third-party implementation aims for maximum efficiency while remaining compatible with the reference C code.
+Our SipHash implementation aims for maximum efficiency while remaining compatible with the reference C code.
 Outputs are identical for the given test cases (messages between 0 and 63 bytes).